XipingGong/xipinggong.github.io/_research/cdVBSCF_xmu_ms.md

 **Introduction**

 During my M.S. program, I dedicated three years to learning quantum chemistry calculations.
-One of my primary projects involved accelerating the valence bond self-consistent field (VBSCF) method by implementing the Cholesky decomposition (CD) technique.
+One of my primary projects involved accelerating the valence bond self-consistent field (VBSCF) method by using a Cholesky decomposition (CD) technique.

 **1. The application of cholesky decomposition in valence bond calculation**